quayzar/git-optimized-wordpress/README.md

 ##### What's different?
  * WordPress is installed in its own subdirectory (`cms/`).
- * The active `wp-content/` subdirectory is located at the web root.
+ * The active `wp-content/` subdirectory is located at the project root.
  * The `wp-config.php` file is designed for inclusion in the project repository.
 It now contains only general project data and not sensitive, environment-specific data, such as database credentials or salts & keys.
  * This sensitive information is now contained in a localized config file that, for added security, has the option of being placed outside of the web root.
  * A template for this localized config file (`sample-config.php`) has been added to the repository.